SchemaStruct Documentation

 created_at timestamp

 }Table names should be lowercase with underscores.
 Each line inside the braces defines a column.
+You can also create tables visually by double-clicking on the diagram canvas.

 Columns & Types